Absolutely delicious. Fruity goodness — 5 months ago

 It all came crashing down with Prohibition in 1920.
 Not only were vineyards ripped up and knowledge lost, but the American palate became soft and sweet.
 Low-quality fortified wine from whatever grapes were available became the standard of the American wine industry.

 Things began to shift in the 1960s.
 Robert Mondavi brought dry table wine, varietally labeled, back to the forefront.
 Boutique producers like Ridge began to creep toward European quality standards.
 The 1976 Judgement of Paris blind tasting, a sweeping victory for the Americans, proved that the New World wine was here to stay.

-Sweet, very good carbonated as Fuzzy Cat — a year ago
+Sweet, very good carbonated as Fuzzy Cat — 3 years ago

 Fruity wine.
 Tastes like melted jolly ranchers — 3 years ago

 A nice, light, summery wine with a dry finish.
 Can definitely taste the peach and strawberry notes! — 4 years ago

 Might be my new favorite.
 Tastes like concord meets Catawba. — 5 years ago